 What are the largest investment companies in the world by assets under management?

-The top five largest investment companies are BlackRock, Vanguard Group, State Street Global Advisors, Fidelity Investments, and BNY Mellon Investment Management.
-These giants control over trillion in assets.
-They serve millions of clients worldwide, representing the pinnacle of global asset management.
+The biggest investment companies are BlackRock, Vanguard Group, and State Street Global Advisors.
+Fidelity Investments and BNY Mellon Investment Management are also top.
+They manage over $25 trillion for millions of clients around the world.

 How do I choose the right investment company for my portfolio?